-Oven-Baked Tradition dog food receives the Advisor’s second-tier rating of 4 stars.
+Oven-Baked Tradition Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-Oven-Baked Tradition Medium Breed Whitefish was selected to represent the others in the line for this review.
+Oven-Baked Tradition All Breeds Adult Fish recipe was selected to represent the other products in the line for this review.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Fresh fish, whole ground barley, oat meal, fish meal, canola oil (preserved with mixed tocopherols and citric acid), ground whole flaxseed, ground brown rice, ground hulled barley, monosodium phosphate, potassium chloride, calcium carbonate, natural flavor, sea salt, sweet potatoes, spinach, taurine, choline chloride, inulin (prebiotic), zinc proteinate, iron proteinate, glucosamine hydrochloride, chondroitin sulfate, vitamin E supplement, apples, bananas, blueberries, broccoli, cranberries, dried algae, Yucca schidigera extract, beta-carotene, copper proteinate, manganese proteinate, niacin supplement, calcium d-pantothenate, sodium selenite, vitamin A acetate, riboflavin supplement, calcium iodate, vitamin B12 supplement, thiamine mononitrate, pyridoxine hydrochloride, vitamin D3 supplement, folic acid, rosemary extract

 Red denotes controversial item